Asaphodes obarata: Description

 Hudson described A. obarata as follows:

 Distribution

 Asaphodes obarata is endemic to New Zealand.
 As well as Nelson, it has been collected in Wellington, Christchurch and at the foot of Mount Hutt.
-It has also been collected at Waimarino and Ohakune in the North Island as well as Akaroa, Otira, Dunedin, Queenstown and Invercargill in the South Island.
+It has also been collected at Waimarino and Ohakune in the North Island as well as in Akaroa, Otira, Dunedin, Queenstown and Invercargill in the South Island.

-There has been a contraction of range in Dunedin and Southland and this species is now regarded as being locally extinct in both Dunedin and Invercargill.
+This species is regarded as being rare.
+There has been a contraction of range in Dunedin and Southland; and this species is now considered locally extinct in both Dunedin and Invercargill.

 Ecology and habitat

 Hudson states that this species could be found on the margins of forests and R. W. Fereday communicated that it was a plain-frequenting species that has an affinity for gorse hedges.
 Hudson also stated that adult moths were on the wing in December and January.

 Host plants

 The host plants of this species are unknown.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being Nationally Critical.
-It has been hypothesised that this species is under threat as a likely result of habitat loss.
+It has been hypothesised that this species is likely under threat as a result of habitat loss.